kauevestena/osm_sidewalkreator/docker/tests/README.md

 - All tests run in Docker containers using the `qgis/qgis:latest` image
 - Tests create output files in `../assets/test_outputs/`
-- The comprehensive test validates the new CRS input parameter functionality
+- The comprehensive test validates using the layer's CRS (no separate CRS parameter)
 - Tests include extensive logging to help debug any issues